INGO Registration in Laos

 2. Operation Permit

-Proposal letter from the headquarters of the INGO addressed to MOFA;
+1. A proposal letter from the foreign NGO addressed to the MOFA;

-The Operation Permit is valid for one year and is renewable for one-year terms until the expiration of the project.
+The Operation Permit is valid for one year and may be renewed annually until the completion of the INGO’s activities in Laos.

 3. Work Permits and Business Visas for Foreign Staff